I’m often asked how long estrangement between parents and their adult children typically lasts.

 The one thing we’re pretty sure of, I’m pleased to tell you, is that most estrangements are temporary.

 Rejected parents often take too much responsibility for the length of estrangement between themselves and their child.
-They believe that if only they do all the right things, and none of the wrong ones, they can shorten the time before their child comes back.
+They believe that if only they do all the right things, and none of the wrong ones, they should be able to bring their child back around.

 Your behavior is indeed one of the factors in how long the estrangement lasts.
 But it’s not the only one.
 I hope this article leaves you feeling at least a tiny bit less anxious and much more hopeful than before.

 Factor 1: You.
 You get to choose how you respond to your child’s desire for distance.
 While you’re likely to feel a kaleidoscope of emotions, bouncing from regret to anger to love to despair and a hundred others, you must decide whether you’ll let your feelings dictate your actions.

 Some parents ignore no-contact requests because they can’t bring themselves to stop reaching out.
 In most cases, this is an obstacle to reconciliation, because the child never receives the space or time they asked for.
 Estrangements may be unnaturally prolonged by the emotional, impulsive actions of parents.